dkoytrom/quantum_computing/README.md

-# quantum_computing
+# Quantum Computing Algorithms
-Implement quantum computing algorithms based on python libraries such as qiskit and inspired by examples and coursed in Qiskit textbooks
+Implement quantum computing algorithms based on python libraries such as qiskit Inspired by examples and coursed in Qiskit textbooks